cumtr/BAdabouM/README.md

 make
 ```
-In case you face some issue with the compilation, you can try to independently install (or load depending on your enviroment) samtools and then run :
+In case you face some issue with the compilation, you can try to independently install (or load, depending on your enviroment) samtools and then run :

 ```
 cd src/

 make
 ```
+If the conpilation worked, an executable called `BAdabouM` should be created ib the `src` directory.

 ### Running BAdabouM